-84 3.
-Affected Environment 3.10 Noise Section 3.10 of the PSPP PA/FEIS establishes the basis for the noise impact analysis of the PSPP and alternatives to the PSPP.
-The PSEGS location and nearby sensitive receptors, for purposes of noise analysis, remain essentially the same as those identified in the PSPP PA/FEIS.
+3. Affected Environment 3.10 Noise Section 3.10 of the Palen Solar Power Project Programmatic Agreement / Final Environmental Impact Statement establishes the basis for the noise impact analysis of the Palen Solar Power Project and alternatives to the Palen Solar Power Project.
+The Palen Solar Electric Generating System location and nearby sensitive receptors, for purposes of noise analysis, remain essentially the same as those identified in the Palen Solar Power Project Programmatic Agreement / Final Environmental Impact Statement.
 The rerouted gen-tie line and new gas line extension would not be routed in the vicinity of any sensitive receptors.
-Accordingly, the PSPP PA/FEIS's discussions of baseline noise levels and applicable regulatory standards (i.e., Chapter 9.52, Noise Regulation, of the Riverside County Code) are valid and are not supplemented for the PSEGS.
-As identified for the PSPP, the sensitive receptors in the project vicinity include two residences and sensitive wildlife habitat areas.
+Accordingly, the Palen Solar Power Project Programmatic Agreement / Final Environmental Impact Statement's discussions of baseline noise levels and applicable regulatory standards (i.e., Chapter 9.52, Noise Regulation, of the Riverside County Code) are valid and are not supplemented for the Palen Solar Electric Generating System.
+As identified for the Palen Solar Power Project, the sensitive receptors in the project vicinity include two residences and sensitive wildlife habitat areas.
 The nearest residence is located approximately 25 feet from the proposed site's northwestern boundary, while the other residence is located approximately 3,500 feet northwest of the site boundary.
-Although the nearest residence is 25 feet from the project's northwestern boundary, it is approximately 1 mile from the closest proposed PSEGS power block (Unit 1).
-The bighorn sheep Wildlife Habitat Management Area (WHMA), approximately 2.5 miles northeast of the site, is a sensitive noise receptor due to the presence of breeding Nelson's bighorn sheep.
+Although the nearest residence is 25 feet from the project's northwestern boundary, the nearest residence is approximately 1 mile from the closest proposed Palen Solar Electric Generating System power block (Unit 1).
+The bighorn sheep Wildlife Habitat Management Area, approximately 2.5 miles northeast of the site, is a sensitive noise receptor due to the presence of breeding Nelson's bighorn sheep.
 Furthermore, sensitive bird nesting habitat also occurs in the adjacent creosote scrub and desert dry wash woodland.
-The existing ambient noise levels at the two residences and the applicable noise standards for the PSEGS site are depicted in Tables 3.10-1 and 3.10-3, respectively, of PSPP PA/FEIS Section 3.10.
+The existing ambient noise levels at the two residences and the applicable noise standards for the Palen Solar Electric Generating System site are depicted in Tables 3.10-1 and 3.10-3, respectively, of Palen Solar Power Project Programmatic Agreement / Final Environmental Impact Statement Section 3.10.
 Palen Solar Electric Generating System Draft SEIS 3.10-1 July 2013

-85 3.
-Affected Environment 3.10 Noise This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.10-2 July 2013
+3. Affected Environment 3.10 Noise This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.10-2 July 2013